SkafteNicki/dtu_mlops/s1_development_environment/terminal.md

     2. Change the bash script to call your python program you just wrote.

     3. Try to Google how to write a simple for-loop that executes the python script 10 times in a row.

+## Knowledge check

+??? question "Knowledge question 1"

+    A common argument that nearly all commands have is the `-h` or `--help` argument.
+What does it do?

+    ??? success "Solution"

+        It prints the help message for the command, including subcommands and arguments.
+        Try it out by executing ``python --help``.

+??? question "Knowledge question 2"

+    Another commont argument is the `-v` or `--version` argument.
+What does it do?

+    ??? success "Solution"

+        It prints the version of the installed program.
+        Try it out by executing `` python --version``.